In the guide

 - packaging must be manufactured so that the packaging volume and weight is limited to the minimum adequate amount to maintain the necessary level of safety, hygiene and acceptance for the packed product and for the consumer

-- packaging must be designed, produced and sold in such a way that reuse or recovery (including recycling) is possible, and that packaging waste (packaging that is not reused or recovered) has a minimal impact on the environment
+- packaging must be designed, produced and sold in such a way to permit reuse or recovery (including recycling) and that packaging waste (packaging that is not reused or recovered) has a minimal impact on the environment

 - packaging must be manufactured so that, when it is incinerated or landfilled, the presence of noxious and other hazardous substances in emissions, ash or leachate is minimised